dotnet/aspire/README.md

 [Tooling](https://learn.microsoft.com/dotnet/aspire/get-started/aspire-overview?#project-templates-and-tooling): .NET Aspire comes with project templates and tooling experiences for Visual Studio and the dotnet CLI help you create and interact with .NET Aspire apps.

 To learn more, read the full [.NET Aspire overview and documentation](https://learn.microsoft.com/dotnet/aspire/).
+Samples are available in the [.NET Aspire samples repository](https://github.com/dotnet/aspire-samples).

 ## What is in this repo?